 After two periods in the game against the Quebec Nordiques, the scoreboard at the Coliseum showed 3-3, but Bossy hadn't scored any of those.
 Things just weren't clicking for him.
 All the tension in the crazy race for Richard's record was getting to him.
 During intermission, Bossy closeted himself in the washroom.
 Not wanting to hear the words of support from his partners, he smoked one cigarette after another, running his words for the post-game press conference through his head.

-With a minute and a half to go before the final whistle, Trottier made a beautiful pass to Bossy in the left faceoff circle and Bossy dumped it in the net.
-He began jumping up and down on the ice and the fans went wild, throwing all kinds of objects onto the ice.
+With a minute and a half to go before the final whistle, Trottier made a beautiful pass to Bossy in the left faceoff circle and Bossy fired it into the net.
+He began jumping up and down on the ice and the fans went wild, throwing objects onto the ice.
 In defiance of NHL rules, the Islanders also spilled onto the ice.
 A telegram of congratulations from Maurice Richard was waiting for Mike in the dressing room.

-Bossy's goal was to become the best player of his era, but that title was always awarded to someone else: Guy Lafleur, Bryan Trottier, Wayne Gretzky.
-He was regarded more as a natural-born sniper than a great hockey player.
-Besides, Bossy was never the highest scorer in a season.
-Many of his individual records were eclipsed long ago.
-Gretzky scored 50 goals in 39 games.
-But in the record books, the most 50-or-more goal seasons list is headed by Mike Bossy (nine times).
+In the NHL the record books, the most 50-or-more goal seasons list is headed by Mike Bossy (nine times).
 On top of that, Mike Bossy has four Stanley Cup rings to his credit.
-He was inducted into the Hockey Hall of Fame in 1991 and had his number retired by the Islanders.
+He was inducted into the Hockey Hall of Fame in 1991 and has had his number retired by the Islanders.